DevExpress-Examples/winforms-chart-add-a-trend-line/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to Add a Trend Line to a Chart
+# Chart for WinForms - How to Add a Trend Line to a Chart

 This example demonstrates how add a Trend Line to the stock chart at runtime.
 The following image illustrates the resulting UI: